-- •Teachers congratulate and praise children consistently throughout the school day. - •Teachers give children 'Monster points in year 1 and year 2.
+- •Teachers congratulate and praise children consistently throughout the school day. - •Teachers give children 'Monster points' on Class Dojo.
 We distribute points to children, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.
-Points are saved for the 'reward shop' and the end of every half term where children can exchange their points for e.g. a small toy. - •In foundation stage we have 'marbles in the jar' which encourage the children to behave well in order to fill the jar to get a class treat. - •Each week, we nominate a child from each class to be 'star of the week'.
-Each 'Golden star of the week' receives a certificate in the school assembly and a trophy to take home for the week. - •Golden stars have their photograph and certificate is displayed in the school hall.
-The golden stars have afternoon tea with the HT or another member of staff.

-- •'Golden time' is earned throughout the week and is an end of the week reward for good behaviour. - •Stickers can be given to children by any member of staff - •Postcards can arrive home from the head teacher for exceptional behaviour
+Points are saved for the 'reward shop' or class treats. - •Each week, we nominate a child from each class to be 'star of the week'.
+Each 'Golden/Rainbow star of the week' receives a certificate in the school assembly and a trophy to take home for the week. - •Golden and Rainbow stars have their photograph displayed in the school hall.
+The golden stars have afternoon tea with the HT or another member of staff. - •'Golden time' is earned throughout the week and is an end of the week reward for good behaviour. - •Stickers can be given to children by any member of staff